A Sustainable Transport Investment Plan (STIP) to decarbonise maritime and aviation

 The STIP should support renewable hydrogen solutions for shipping and aviation by introducing:

-2. Flexibility: A limited book-and-claim system would provide the flexibility to de-risk investment into aviation e-fuel production and help kickstart the market in Europe.
-To ensure it achieves its purpose, this mechanism must meet the three conditions that it:
+2. Flexibility: A limited book-and-claim system for e-kerosene would provide the flexibility to de-risk investment into e-kerosene production and help kickstart the market in Europe.
+Being able to sell physical e-kerosene and its green credentials separately would expand market access for producers, reduce e-fuel transport costs and emissions, and create financial certainty for investors to take final investment decisions.
+To ensure it achieves its purpose of supporting EU climate goals, competitiveness and energy security, this mechanism must meet the three conditions that it:

 b.
 Operates only within the EEA;